Wait. Don't leave yet ✋

 OneNote User Statistics

-This tells us OneNote is still very relevant, especially in business environments.
+OneNote is still very relevant, especially in business environments where Microsoft is already everywhere.

 Key OneNote Features